dapinkone/graphanaIRC/README.md

 Graphana stuff
 - [X] Host simple web endpoint to receive JSON post requests ( to receive an alert from graphana )
 - [X] JSON parsing of alerts
-- [ ] Rate Limiting: Determine if the alert has been reported within configurable time window.
+- [X] Rate Limiting: Determine if the alert has been reported within configurable time window.
 If not, report to IRC.
-- [ ] Rate Limiting duration configurable per alert.
+- [X] Rate Limiting duration configurable per alert.
+- [ ] default, global rate limit

 Other